 The most common pitfalls for apartment landlords under the Chicago Residential Landlord and Tenant Ordinance (CRLTO) stem from the collection and administration of security deposits.
 Most Chicago residential rentals are subject to the CRLTO's rules.
-The most common exception is owner-occuped buildings containing six or less residential units.
+The most common exception is owner-occupied buildings containing six or fewer residential units.
 Two Illinois laws also regulate security deposits: the Security Deposit Interest Act, 765 ILCS 715/0.01, and the Illinois Security Deposit Return Act, 765 ILCS 710/.01.
-The obligations imposed under the CRLTO are more stringent than those under the Illinois law.
+The obligations imposed under the CRLTO are more stringent than those under Illinois law.

 How Does the Security Deposit Work?

 A Chicago landlord that collects a security deposit must:

 - Provide a signed and dated receipt for security deposit funds at the time the funds are received